nicolasdao/userin/README.md

 #### Purpose

 * Acquire an __*App ID*__ and an __*App Secret*__.
-* Configure a __*Consent Screen*__.
-That screen acts as a disclaimer to inform the user of the implication of using Google as an IdP to sign-in to your App.
 * Configure __*Redirect URIs*__ (more info about redirect URIs under section [Concepts & Jargon](#concepts--jargon) / [Redirect URI](#redirect-uri)).

 #### Steps